Benign Skin Growths

 Smooth, firm, raised, fibrous scars on the skin that form in wound sites.
 Keloids are more common in people with dark skin.

 Keloids respond poorly to most treatment approaches.
-Injections of corticosteroid drugs may help to flatten the keloids.
+Injections of corticosteroid medicines may help to flatten the keloids.
 Other treatment approaches may include surgery, radiation, laser, or silicone patches to further flatten the keloids.

 Round or oval, easily movable lumps under the skin caused by fatty deposits.
 Lipomas tend to appear on the forearms, torso, and back of the neck.